 The level of dispersion is a measure of precision.
 It is done to prove that an analytical procedure will produce repeatable results at least six times for $15\mu g/ml$ of ferulic acid.
-The intermediate precision of the devised UV technique was established at 20 $\mu g/ml$ levels of ferulic acid in methanol and % RSD was calculated for assay study.
+The intra- and interday precision of the devised UV technique was established at 10, 15, and 20 $\mu g/ml$ levels of ferulic acid in methanol and % RSD was calculated for assay study.

-A dissolution study for six commercial tablets of ferulic acid was performed and statistically RSD of % release of ferulic acid at 45 min was calculated for repeatability study.
-The intermediate precision was done by finding the RSD (%) of amount of ferulic acid release at 45 minutes for three different days and by three different analysts.
+Dissolution study for six commercial tablet of ferulic acid was performed and statistically RSD of % release of ferulic acid at 45 min was calculated for repeatability study.
+The intermediate precision was done by finding the RSD (%) of amount of ferulic acid release at 45 minute for three different day and by three different analyst.

-3. Results and Discussion
+Results and Discussion

-3.1 Method development and optimization
+Method development and optimization

 Quantitative UV analysis requires the identification of the wavelength of maximal absorption.
 A solution with an absorbance value less than one is typically regarded adequate for determining the wavelength of maximum absorbance.
-Taking into account the prerequisites and compatibility, the maximum wavelength for ferulic acid solution (20 μ g/ml) was determined using the full scan mode of a UV-Visible spectrophotometer (Fig. 2).
-The full scan was analyzed using UV software, and from the spectrum three prominent wavelengths 218 nm, 233 nm and 320 nm were observed.
-The absorption at 218 nm, 233 nm and 320 nm was found to be linear with respect to concentration.
+Taking into account the prerequisites and compatibility, the maximum wavelength for Ferulic acid solution (20μg/ml) was determined using the full scan mode of a UV-Visible spectrophotometer (Fig. 2).
+The full scan was analyzed using UV software, and from the spectrum three prominent wavelength 218 nm, 233 nm and 320 nm were observed.
+The absorption at 218 nm, 233nm and 320 nm was found to be linear with respect to concentration.
 However, 320 nm was adapted as wavelength of measuring in the proposed analytical method to avoid the absorption from excipients and degradation product.
 Ferulic acid was determined to have wavelengths of maximum absorbance at 320 nm using methanol for assay study as solvent and 310 nm using PBS at pH 6.8 for dissolution study.
-It is reported that trans ferulic acid undegoes cis isomerization during light exposure, high temperature, high relative humidity (RH> 76%), also, in presence of various formulation excipients.
-When methanol is used as a solvent, it easily differentiates between the trans and cis isomer of ferulic acid.
-However, it is reported that hypsochromic shift occur in cis ferulic acid UV spectra compared to trans ferulic acid.
-(33-34) Solubility of ferulic acid is reported both in methanol and alkaline buffer but for assay studies methanol has to be used as the spectra of ferulic acid is affected by the change in pH.
-So, methanol was used as a solvent to calculate the purity of ferulic acid in commercial tablet.
+It is reported that trans ferulic acid underwent cis isomerization during light exposure, high temperature, high relative humidity (RH> 76%), also, in presence of various formulation excipients.
+Methanol as solvent was used to calculate the purity of ferulic which can be easily differentiated between cis and trans isomers of ferulic acid as hypsochromic shift occur in cis ferulic acid when compared to trans ferulic acid (33-34).
+The solubility of ferulic acid is reported both in methanol and alkaline buffer but for assay studies methanol has to be used as the spectra of ferulic acid is affected by the change in pH.